DavidBertrand/Deploy-web-app/README.md

 }
 ```
 ## Pending Issue
-The app details are still no been passed in the JSON parameter file
+The app details are still not been passed in the JSON parameter file